 - Sid Meier's Pirates!: Land battles allow diagonal movement in this manner.
 When combined with the flanking bonus a unit gets for attacking from the side it can allow for victory against overwhelming odds.

 - One of the earliest creatures in NetHack, the grid bug, cannot take advantage of the diagonal speed boost.
 The "grid bug conduct" is an unofficial Self-Imposed Challenge to voluntarily apply the same limitation to your character, which is much more important and potentially lethal than it sounds.

-- Averted in Dwarf Fortress for the x-y plane: diagonal movement takes 362/256 times as long as orthogonal movement, which is as close as the game engine can get to the square root of 2.
+- In Dwarf Fortress diagonal movement on the x-y plane takes 362/256 times as long as orthogonal movement, which is as close as the game engine can get to the square root of 2.
 Z movement, however, will just add the extra axis movement space.

-- Doom The Roguelike uses the so-called Angband metric; the distance between two points is the length of the long axis plus half the length of the short axis, rounded down.
+- DRL uses the so-called Angband metric; the distance between two points is the length of the long axis plus half the length of the short axis, rounded down.
 That's still a speed boost within the Moore neighbourhood used for movement (1 + 0.5 rounds down to 1), but it has consequences when determining range for weapons.